mmuranaka/HotelReviewClassifier/README.md

 ## 3. Usage

-The program can be executed with the line:    *python classifier.py TRAIN_SIZE*
+The program can be executed with the line:
+`python classifier.py TRAIN_SIZE`

-    classifier.py is the name of the program which processes the dataset and builds the model TRAIN_SIZE is the user specified training size percentage between 20 and 80 specifying the percent of the dataset to be considered for training if the input does not meet these needs, the default training size will be used (80) Following this input and the running of the program you will receive "Enter your sentence:"
+- `classifier.py` is the name of the program which processes the dataset and builds the model.
+- `TRAIN_SIZE` is the user-specified training size:
+    - A percentage between 20 and 80 specifying the percent of the dataset to be considered for training.
+    - If the input does not meet these requirements, the default training size (80%) will be used.

+Following this input and the running of the program, you will receive:
+`Enter your sentence:`

-    At this point you can input a sentence of your choosing The program classifies your sentence and asks "Do you want to enter another sentence Y/N?"
+- At this point, you can input a sentence of your choosing.
+- The program classifies your sentence and asks:
+  `Do you want to enter another sentence Y/N?`

-    Answering with Y will allow the user to input another sentence Answering with N will end the program
+    - Answering with `Y` will allow the user to input another sentence.
+    - Answering with `N` will end the program.